ansible/awx/docs/docsite/rst/administration/authentication_timeout.rst

    pair: timeout; session

-The default length of time, in seconds, that your supplied token is valid can be changed in the System Settings screen of the controller user interface:
+The default length of time, in seconds, that your supplied token is valid can be changed in the System Settings screen of the AWX user interface:

 1. Click the **Settings** from the left navigation bar.